ajRiverav/jhuProjects/karnal-bun-classifier/README.md

-# Karnal Bun SVM Classifier
+# Karnal Bunt SVM Classifier

 Here I perform automated analysis of microscopic imagery to detect the presence of Karnal bunt spores.
 Using image processing and a SVM classifier, spores and non-spores are differentiated.